-First of all, home inspectors rely on the income they make performing Radon tests as part of the home inspection and I don’t want to hurt their businesses.
+I still strongly suggest that the home inspector perform the initial Radon test for a couple of reasons.
+First, home inspectors rely on the income they make performing Radon tests as part of the home inspection and I don’t want to hurt their businesses.
 Most home inspectors have gone through training and have the proper equipment to perform a test.
 If they don’t use a monitor the charcoal tests are just as accurate, but you will not get an hour by hour printout – just the end result.

 Secondly, a third party should be doing the initial testing on real estate transactions.
 Consider this:

 In Wisconsin, home inspectors are not allowed to inspect a home and then turn around and offer to fix something they find is broken or defective.
 It is a huge conflict of interest.
 If it were allowed, every home inspector would own a roofing and HVAC company.
 Why are Radon mitigation companies allowed to perform the initial test for Realty?
 In my opinion and if I had my way they would not be.

 In the past two years I have had many calls from home inspectors telling me that they have seen Radon testers/monitors placed improperly during their inspections.
 In each case a certified Radon testing & mitigation company placed the testers.
 For instance one called to say the tester was on the slab, next to an open sump pit.
 Another one called to say the tester was by an open shower box on the slab.
 Placing testers in locations like this is almost a guaranteed high Radon test, which means you’ll be paying hundreds of dollars for a system.